braeden-kelly/cm25-mfkc/05-Ingress/README.md

 ## End of lesson

-Now, back to deployments soon in [06-Rollouts](../06-Rollouts/README.md).
+Now, back to deployments in [06-Rollouts](../06-Rollouts/README.md).